rrusk/OscarPropertyUsage/Background.md

 The PropertyUsage plugin looks for keys that are present in the first argument of an OscarProperties method in the form of a literal string.
 If the first argument isn't a literal string it is ignored.
 That means that a variable containing a key will not be detected.
+For instance, as implemented the key "billregion" would not be detected in the following code:

+     String billregion="billregion";
+     oscar.OscarProperties.getProperty(billregion);

 The plugin could be extended to handle such cases.
-They do not appear to be common.
-However,
+However, they are not common.
+Only a handful of documented keys that are not detected can be found as strings in Java source files.
+A Python utility script "findProperties.py" was written to walk through the entire Oscar repository looking for undetected strings.

+There are also a few keys like "confidentiality_statement.v1" and "confidentiality_statement.v2" used in the expression

+statement = oscarProperties.getProperty("confidentiality_statement.v" + count))

+from oscar.OscarProperties.java that not be detected.
+Usage of this sort which generates a unlimited number of potential keys on the fly is difficult to detect.

-The JSPF files are not analyzed by the ASTParser.
-Nine of them include Oscar properties.
+The JSPF files are not analyzed by the ASTParser unless their body is included within a JSP file.
+Some are not included.
+Nine of them are known to include documented Oscar properties.
+The JSPF file src/main/webapp/provider/caseload.jspf contains the undetected boolean key CASELOAD_DEFAULT_ALL_PROVIDERS.

+Other documented but missing properties can be found in xml files
+like:

+      src/main/resources/applicationContextBORN18M.xml
+      src/main/resources/applicationContextBORN.xml
+      src/main/resources/applicationContextCBI.xml
+      src/main/resources/applicationContext.xml
+      src/main/resources/spring_hibernate.xml
+      src/main/resources/spring_jpa.xml

+They are used in the configuration of JavaBeans within the Spring framework.
+These JavaBeans are available at run time but do not exist as compilable Java code that can be analyzed by the AST.